jman2-go/LoL-Grubs/README.md

 - Null Hypothesis: The missingness of `void_grubs` does not depend on `league`.
 - Alternative Hypothesis: The missingness of `void_grubs` does depend on `league`.

+<iframe
+  src="assets/mis1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+- Null Hypothesis: The missingness of `void_grubs` does not depend on `result`.
+- Alternative Hypothesis: The missingness of `void_grubs` does depend on `result`.

+<iframe
+  src="assets/mis2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+## Hypothesis Testing
+Next, let's see if teams with a majority of grubs are able to obtain the herald.
+In theory, teams that grab a majority of grubs tend to want to play towards the top side of the map, which has the herald as an objective.

+- Null Hypothesis: Teams with 4+ grubs have an equal proportion of heralds to teams with less than 4 grubs.
+- Alternative Hypothesis: Teams with 4+ grubs have an greater proportion of heralds to teams with less than 4 grubs.

+<iframe
+  src="assets/hyp1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+## Framing a Prediction Problem

+Prediction Problem: How many grubs will a team get based on information before the game begins?

+## Baseline Model

+This model utilizes a Linear Regression (with rounded results) to predict the amount of grubs a team gets.
+The model encodes the team jungler's `playername` and `champion` using OneHotEncoder.
+In theory, the team's jungler would have an effect on how many grubs are obtained.

+With this model, an accuracy of 0.1762 was obtained.
+This accuracy is not great, almost amounting to random guesses.

+## Final Model

+This model utilizes a Decision Tree Classifier to predict the amount of grubs a team gets.
+The model encodes the `teamname`, `playername` and `champion` using OneHotEncoder.

+With this model, an accuracy of 0.272 was obtained.
+This accuracy is still not great, but is an improvement to the baseline.

+## Fairness Analysis

+- Null Hypothesis: Our model is fair.
+Its accuracy between the LCS and the LCK should be similar, and any differences are due to random chance.
+- Alternative Hypothesis: Our model is unfair.
+Its accuracy for the LCS is higher than the LCK.

+- <iframe
+  src="assets/accuracy.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>